Give Blood (song)

-"Give Blood" is a song by Pete Townshend, the guitarist for The Who.
-The song is the opening track for Townshend's fourth solo album, a concept album titled White City: A Novel, and was released as a single.
+"Give Blood" is a song by the English rock musician Pete Townshend, the guitarist for the Who.
+The song is the opening track for Townshend's fourth solo studio album, a concept album titled White City: A Novel, and was released as a single.
 "Give Blood" features Pink Floyd guitarist David Gilmour.
 He also appears on another song from the album, "White City Fighting", the music for which was written by Gilmour.

-The song was used to encourage blood donation on June 14, 2021 on World Blood Donor Day.
+The song was used to encourage blood donation on 14 June 2021 on World Blood Donor Day.

 Background

 When Townshend was asked about the song he said:

 Give Blood was one of the tracks I didn't even play on.
 I brought in Simon Phillips, Pino Palladino and David Gilmour simply because I wanted to see my three favourite musicians of the time playing on something and, in fact, I didn't have a song for them to work on, and sat down very, very quickly and rifled threw [sic] a box of stuff, said to Dave, "Do one of those kind of ricky-ticky-ricky-ticky things, and I'll shout 'Give Blood!' in the microphone every five minutes and let's see what happens."
 And that's what happened.
 Then I constructed the song around what they did.

 Phillips recalled that Townshend had accidentally asked him to arrive at the recording studio one week earlier than intended.
 Chris Thomas, who served as the producer for these sessions, only learned of this mistake when he noticed that Phillips' drum kit was being assembled in the studio.
-While Gilmour was present, the recording session lacked a bass player as Townshend had booked Palladino for the week after.
+While Gilmour was present, the recording session lacked a bassist as Townshend had booked Palladino for the week after.
 As such, Townshend searched his house for a suitable demo and returned with "Give Blood".

 The basic track consisted of an electric guitar with echo, which created a "steam-train effect" according to Phillips.
 For the purpose of augmenting the electric guitar track, Phillips created a drum part built around sixteenth note rhythms and a prominent backbeat.
 During take 2, Thomas requested that Phillips only play the kick and the snare drum, although they disagreed on how this should be approached.
 Phillips ultimately decided to compromise by exclusively focusing on the kick drum, snare drum, and tom-toms during the instrumental interlude.
-During this section, Phillips also recreated a drum fill from Herbie Hancock's song "Rockit" due to his belief that "Give Blood's" tempo would properly accommodate it.
-His drumming on "Give Blood" was later highlighted in Modern Drummer's "Best Recorded Performance Chart" feature in 1986.
+During this section, Phillips also recreated a drum fill from Herbie Hancock's 1983 song "Rockit" due to his belief that "Give Blood's" tempo would properly accommodate it.
+His drumming on "Give Blood" was later highlighted in Modern Drummers "Best Recorded Performance Chart" feature in 1986.